-So I hate to ruin a good song for you, but if you think heaven will be a place where you'll have your own private, 25-acre secluded, fenced-in mansion, you'd better rethink.
+I don't intend to ruin a good song for you, but if you think heaven will be a place where you'll have your own private, 25-acre secluded, fenced-in mansion, you'd better rethink.
 Now don't take me wrong.
 Heaven will be wonderful, but for a far more significant reason than having my own mansion with valet parking.
 We'll see that reason in a moment.